Harry: The Interview with Tom Bradby - teaser trailer and when it will air

-Harry: The Interview - Date and time to watch Prince Harry speak with Tom Bradby on ITV - how to watch trailer
+Harry: The Interview - Date and time to watch Prince Harry speak with Tom Bradby on ITV - see trailer here

-ITV is set to air Tom Bradby’s exclusive sit-down interview with Prince Harry just days after excerpts from autobiography Spare were leaked to the media.
+ITV is set to air Tom Bradby’s exclusive sit-down interview with Prince Harry on Sunday night (January 8) - just days after excerpts from autobiography Spare were leaked to the media.

-Ahead of the release of Prince Harry’s autobiography titled Spare, the Duke of Sussex is set to sit-down in an exclusive interview on national TV.
+Ahead of the release of Prince Harry’s autobiography titled Spare, the Duke of Sussex is set to sit-down in an exclusive interview on national TV on Sunday.
 It comes just days after explosive excerpts of the book were leaked online.

 Harry has made allegations of assault towards his brother, Prince William, who he says “knocked him to the floor” and left him with back injuries.
 A confrontation the prince says was motivated by comments made by the Prince of Wales about Harry’s wife Meghan Markle.

-Further revelations have been made through the book leaks ranging from how the prince lost his virginity to the number of Taliban members he killed during his army service in Afghanistan.
+Further revelations have been made through the book leaks ranging from how the prince lost his virginity, as well as to the number of Taliban members he killed during his army service in Afghanistan.

 Ahead of the book’s release, Prince Harry is set to tell his side of the story in an exclusive interview with ITV’s News At Ten presenter Tom Bradby.
 Clips of the 90-minute-long chat have been posted to social media , showing the 38-year-old discussing his relationship with the Royal Family and whether both sides can reconcile.